migaes/devops-test/README.md

         }
 }
 ```
-* Pull the code from the repository into `/var/www/html`
+* Pull the code from this repository into `/var/www/html`

 * Use composer to download php dependencies